kyi0113/MobileApplication/README.md

 Personal Repository showcasing my CSC 4360 Mobile Application Development Final Project.

 # What is it? #
 This solo project is designed to be a user friendly, android application for customers looking to analyze their daily and monthly spending habits.
-The inspiration behind this project is influenced by my personal desire to create a healthy spending habit while also utilizing the course material I learned from lecture to formulate a simple finance application.
+It's purpose is to allow users to have a platform to monitor their spending habits by analyzing each day's entry logs for the four main categories given by the application.
+Within each entry log, the user has the ability to also annotate each entry and update the notes if needed.

 # Purpose of Assignment: #
 Integrate concepts and materials learned from lectures to produce a solo, final project inspired by my personal desire to learn good budgeting habits.